openalea/stat_tool/doc/user/histogram.md

 # Histogram

 Here is a brief description of the Histogram class.
+More precisely, this consists in graphical representations of samples issued from discrete distributions actually referred to as bar diagrams.

 ## Constructor